Wood Bison Hunt - Disease Surveillance

-Why hunt the "Endangered" wood bison?
+Why hunt the "Threatened" wood bison?

 The first wood bison hunting season in the history of Alberta was instituted to: